camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 * **Amazon Virtual Private Cloud (Amazon VPC)**, enables provision of logically isolated sections of the AWS Cloud to launch AWS resources in a virtual network that you define.
 * **Elastic Load Balancing**, automatically distributes incoming application traffic across multiple targets (Amazon EC2 instances, containers, IP addresses, Lambda functions).
 * **Amazon CloudFront (CDN)**, delivery network that security delivers data, videos, applications, and application programming interfaces (APIs), to customer globally with low latency and high transfer speed.
-* **Amazon Transit Gateway**, enables customers to connect their Amazon Virtual Private Cloud and their on-premises networks to a single centrally managed gateway.
+* **Amazon Transit Gateway**, connect Amazon Virtual Private Cloud and on-premises networks to a single centrally managed gateway.
 * **Amazon Route 53**, scalable cloud domain name system web service to reliably route end suers to the Internet application.
 (DNS)
 * **AWS Direct Connect**, establish a dedicated private network connection, from your data center/office to AWS → to reduce costs and increase bandwidth throughput.
 * **AWS VPN**, provides a private tunnel for network/device to the AWS global network.